 We hosted the latest edition of our TenantTalks in-person events on June 1st, 2022, supplying insights on Designing the Workplace of Today.

 The pandemic has changed the way we work.
+The past two years have enabled millions to question conventional notions of work and life.
 It is clear that we will not return to the way we once operated.
 Now we are somewhat on the other side and have begun or are well on our way to implementing long-term work modalities, systems, and approaches for our teams and the new world of work we find ourselves in today.
-The past two years have enabled tens of millions of people to question conventional notions of work and life.
-This panel of industry professionals from various sectors, moderated by Kraig Docherty, discussed their experiences in designing their current workplace.
+This panel of industry professionals from various sectors, moderated by Kraig Docherty, discussed their experiences designing their current workplace.

 More of a watcher than a reader?
 Watch the video recording of the TenantTalks event HERE.

-To begin our discussion on designing the workplace of today, we asked the panelists to introduce themselves and their work style strategy.
-On our panel today we have:
+To begin our discussion on designing the workplace of today, we asked the panellists to introduce themselves and their work style strategy.
+On our panel today, we have:

-- Carol Graziani the Director of Diversity and Inclusions of Best Buy, their work style is remote first.
-In the corporate office they have 1,200 employees, and just shifted their office space from 140,000 sq/ft in Burnaby to 70,000 sq/ft in Mount Pleasant.
+- Carol Graziani, the Director of Diversity and Inclusions at Best Buy, says their work style is remote first.
+The corporate office has 1,200 employees and just shifted their office space from 140,000 sq/ft in Burnaby to 70,000 sq/ft in Mount Pleasant.

-- Keri Fraser the Chief People Officer of Westland Insurance who is hybrid first, but they also have some remote-only employees as a result of opening their doors and attracting talent from all over Canada.
+- Keri Fraser, the Chief People Officer of Westland Insurance, a hybrid first, has some remote-only employees due to opening their doors and attracting talent from all over Canada.

-- Christiane Schoenbaechler the Senior Manager of Business Operations of Deliotte and their work style is hybrid.
+- Christiane Schoenbaechler, the Senior Manager of Business Operations of Deloitte and their work style is hybrid.
 There are 1,200 employees in Vancouver, and they recently switched workspaces and will move into their new 100,000 sq/ft office at the end of June.

 Q 1: Why did you decide to keep a physical office?

 A company may choose to keep a physical workspace for several reasons.
-The main reason our panelists discussed was that their employees wanted a place where they could connect with one another and congregate to foster a more collaborative workplace.
+Our panellists mainly discussed this because their employees wanted a place where they could connect with one another and congregate to foster a more collaborative workplace.
 Arnaud, the CEO of Clearly, states that they decided to keep a physical office because they wanted a home base for when people want to connect.
-Whether they want to connect with the team, the purpose of the company or the culture, a physical connection once a month is ideal.
+If they wish to connect with the team, the company’s purpose or culture, a physical connection once a month is ideal.
 Furthermore, Arnaud goes on to say that the office,

 “Is a place of energy, when you exit the elevator there is music, there is a vibe which I think is very energizing for everybody”

-Keri, the Chief People Officer at Westland Insurance, and Carol, the Director of Diversity and Inclusions at Best Buy, raise the point that not everyone has an office space at home.
+Keri, the Chief People Officer at Westland Insurance, and Carol, the Director of Diversity and Inclusions at Best Buy, raise the point that not everyone has office space at home.
 If they can work from home, some people struggle with a work/life balance when working remotely.
-A physical office is critical so that people can break their routine and not be working 24/7.
+A physical office is critical so people can break their routines and not work 24/7.
 Often, the decision is not made by the CEO or the executive team but rather by the employees’ desire and need for physical space.
 A workplace produces a distinct energy that cannot be replicated in a remote environment.

 Q2: How are you accommodating the different work styles?